 La Sagrada Familia

-Gaudi Lamppost, Placia Real
+Gaudi Lampposts: Placia Real and Pla del Palau

-The first commission that Gaudí received as an official from the city was to construct street lamps for the city.
-He designed them with three and six arms, crowned by a winged helmet, symbol of the commercial power of Barcelona.
-They are all gone now except for the ones that remain in the Placia Real off La Rambla.
-They are a lot more interesting than the modern ones that dot the city.
+The first commission that Gaudí received after graduating from school was to construct street lamps for the city.
+At the request of the city council in 1878, he designed lamps with three and six arms and crowned by a winged helmet.
+They were symbolic of the commercial power of Barcelona, made of cast iron and marble.
+They’re all gone now except for the ones left in Placia Real and Pla del Palau.

 Cascada Fountain in Parc de la Ciutadella